Nuplazid Side Effects- Parkinson’s Lawsuit & Complications | Death & Heart Attack

 Nuplazid Parkinsons’ lawsuit

 However, simply because the FDA did not order that Nuplazid be pulled from the market does not mean that any death that may have resulted from Nuplazid is not legally actionable.
-To the contrary, there are investigations underway about whether Nuplazid has caused patients’ death that may lead the filing of lawsuits against Acadia Pharmaceuticals.
+To the contrary, there are investigations underway about whether Nuplazid has caused patients’ death that may lead to the filing of lawsuits against Acadia Pharmaceuticals.
 If your loved one was prescribed Nuplazid and died, or you suffered through Nuplazid side effects you should seek out a Nuplazid lawsuit lawyer to discuss the possibility of filing a legal claim against the manufacturer of the drug.
 You should not delay because this will likely be a lengthy process since the first cases have not yet been filed.